patricklubach/blog/index.md

 ---
-title: Welcome to my blog
+title: Automate more to work less
 ---

+Hello my name is Patrick and I am a Senior Cloud Architect.